PhilJay/homebrew-proclip/README.md

 # ProClip
-A terminal / commandline extension for storing and executing frequently used commands conveniently instead of having to re type them everytime.
+A terminal / commandline extension for storing and executing frequently used commands conveniently instead of having to re-type them everytime.

+Requires Python 3+

 # Installation
 Clone the repository and add the brew formula to the brew search path using: